bhatanimesh02/miles_plus_automation/README.md

 ![Alt Text](milesplus/images/1.jpg)

-- **Edit the "path" variable, click on "New" button to add new paths, and add paths for "python.exe" file and "python/scripts" folder**
+- **Edit the "path" variable, click on "New" button to add new paths, and add paths for "python.exe" file and "python/scripts" folder**(One time activity)

 C:\Users\<A200*****>\AppData\Local\Programs\Python\Python311